Select Page

 Faith That Makes You Think

-This webinar aired on December 10, 2022
+This webinar was presented on December 10, 2022

 Can faith ever make you think?
 For most people, thinking contradicts having faith.
 People who think do not have faith.
 And people who have faith do not think.
 That is the most common perception nowadays.
 But that perception is seriously flawed.